About This Course

 No prior knowledge or skills in this subject area is needed in order to enrol onto this course, making it ideal for those just starting out in this career field.

-This course is assessed using a series of written assignments that are designed to test your knowledge of the course materials.
-These will need to be sent to your personal tutor for marking, whereupon they will supply you with feedback.
+This course is assessed using a series of assignments that are designed to test your knowledge of the course materials.
+You’ll access your learning materials and submit your work online using our learner management system.
+Your expert tutor will mark your work and guide you throughout the programme.
 You will need to complete a work placement of at least 50 hours in order to complete this course.

 Upon successful completion of this course you will receive a Level 3 RQF qualification Adult Care Diploma certificate.
 This RQF qualification is the most up-to-date version of the popular Health and Social Care Level 3 qualification, and replaces all previous NVQ and QCF versions.